How To Feed A Loon

 • Vigorously whisk in half of the wet mixture into the dry ingredients until smooth.
 Next, whisk in the rest of the liquid mixture until completely smooth.
 Place the batter into the refrigerator for at least 30 minutes, or up to 12 hours (covered).

 • Strain the batter through a fine mesh sieve into a bowl.
-Melt 2 tbsp of butter and stir into the batter.
+Melt 2 tablespoon of butter and stir into the batter.

 • Heat an 8 or 9-inch non-stick skillet over medium-low heat.
 Ladle ¼ cup of the batter into the skillet and swirl the skillet until you create a thin circle.
 Cook until set and slightly browned on the bottom, about 1 to 2 minutes.
 Flip and cook for another minute or so.